 - Several species, such as snook, redfish and spotted seatrout, can be kept only at certain times and sizes, etc. Always check the most current regulations for any species of fish.

 - For some species you can only possess the fish if you possess a tag or permit.
-For example, tarpon can be kept at the cost of $50.00 per tag, per fish, but without this tag, possession is illegal.
+For example, tarpon can be kept at the cost of $50 per tag, per fish, when in pursuit of an International Game Fish Association record, but without this tag, possession is illegal.
 The tag must be clipped to lower jaw after being caught.

 When a fish isn’t allowed to be harvested, it must immediately be returned to the water free, alive, and unharmed.
 However, if a fish is allowed to be taken at a certain size limit, it’s okay to temporarily possess it to measure it, as long as it is measured immediately after removing it from the water, and the fish is then immediately returned to the water free, alive, and unharmed if it is not a legal-size fish.

 Sometimes it’s better to safely handle a fish to carefully remove the hook so it can be released, and other times it’s best to cut the line as close to the hook as possible while the fish is in the water – especially if it’s large or agitated.

 It is okay to take a picture of a fish that is not allowed to be harvested while it’s in the process of being released, but it still must be let go immediately and should not be held in lengthy poses just for the purpose of taking the picture.

 It is never legal to hold on to or tow a fish that is not allowed to be harvested to a place to weigh or measure it for a fishing tournament or record.

 The plain fact is that many of our most popular recreational fisheries are strictly regulated, and because of this, many fish caught must be immediately returned to the water.
 Most anglers would agree that anything we can do to minimize the harm to those fish being released will benefit the resource in the long term.